ryanswapp/ryanswapp-url-shortener/README.md

 ## Final Words

-Please open an issue if you questions or suggestions as to how I can improve the package.
+Please open an issue if you have questions or suggestions as to how I can improve the package.
 Thanks!